-- 3. The inability to verify credit references may result in rejection of an application.
-Management will consider special circumstances in which the applicant has not established a credit history, such as income, age, or marital status.
-In such circumstances, Management may require that a person with a history of creditworthiness guarantee the lease. - 4.
-The inability to verify income may result in the rejection of the application.
-Management will accept all legal forms of verifiable income.
-In the case of child support, the applicant must validate the child support payments by court documentation or a minimum of six consecutive months of cancelled checks, money order receipts, or cashiers' check receipts. - 5.
-An applicant may be rejected if the applicant does not provide evidence, acceptable to Management in Management's discretion, that the applicant and all other members of applicant's household are spending an average of thirty (30) hours a week in employment.
-A household can be considered engaged in activities to meet the working requirement by engaging in one or a combination of the following activities for 30 hours each week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, workfare, financial or household management, or an apprenticeship; and (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes.
-Evidence of satisfaction of this requirement may include among other things, written verification of employment from an employer, a pay stub indicating hours worked, or written verification of enrollment in a program identified above by an administrator or instructor of such program.
-Notwithstanding the foregoing, a member of a household shall not be required to comply with the requirements of this paragraph when such member of the household is (a) aged 62 years or older, (b) a blind or disabled individual as defined under 42 U.S.C.
+- 6. A household can be considered engaged in activities to meet the employment/self-sufficiency screening requirement and once accepted for residency will be considered to meet minimum continued occupancy requirements by having all members of the household over 18 years of age engaged in one or a combination of the following activities for thirty (30) hours each week: (1) employment; (2) enrollment in and regular attendance in an economic self-sufficiency program, which shall include a program designed to encourage, assist, train or facilitate the economic independence of participants and their families or to provide work for participants, including programs for job training, employment counseling, work placement, basic skills training, paid or unpaid internships, transitional jobs, public benefits work programs, financial or household management, or an apprenticeship; and (3) enrollment in and regular attendance in a regular program of education including GED classes, secondary or post-secondary education, or English proficiency or literacy classes.
+Evidence of satisfaction of this requirement may include among other things, written verification of employment from an employer, a pay stub indicating hours worked, or written verification of enrollment in a program identified above by an administrator or instructor of such program. - 7.
+A member of a household shall not be required to comply with the requirements of the employment/self-sufficiency requirements when such member of the household is (a) age 62 or older, (b) a blind or disabled individual as defined under 42 U.S.C.
 416(i)(1) or 42 U.S.C.
-1382c and provides third party verification that he or she is unable to comply with the requirements of this paragraph because of his or her blindness or disability, or (c) the primary caretaker of such a blind or disabled individual and provides third party verification that he or she is unable to comply with the requirements of this section because of his or her role as such a caretaker.
+1382c and provides third party verification that he or she is unable to comply with the requirements of this paragraph because of his or her blindness or disability, or (c) the primary caretaker of such a blind or disabled individual and provides third party verification that he or she is unable to comply with the requirements of this section because of his or her role as such a caretaker, or (d) who as a result of a serious medical impairment is temporarily (for a period of less than 12 months) unable to meet the 30 hour employment requirement, or (e) is receiving a retirement pension from prior full-time employment, military service or government employment, or (f) is in receipt of Social Security Widow(er) benefits.